sieusaya149/sieusaya149/README.md

 Backend Web Developer
 ---------------------

-I have nearly 2 years of experience as a software developer for an outsourcing company, primarily working with C++.
+I have more than 2 years of experience as a software developer for an outsourcing company, primarily working with C++.
 Currently, I am engaged in personal projects related to Node.js.
 My career goal is to transition into a web backend developer role in the future and actively participate in large-scale projects to enhance my learning and skills.

 * 🌍  I'm based in Ho Chi Minh City, Viet Nam
 * ✉️  You can contact me at [viethunghoang1999@gmail.com](mailto:viethunghoang1999@gmail.com)